 It also means you can start to build your professional networks and enjoy opportunities such as work experience, industry-backed research and coaching practice, including delivering sport sessions to groups of different ages and abilities.

 By working in real-world settings – such as with sports clubs, schools, colleges, community organisations and local authorities – you will gain a better appreciation of the educational aspects of sport as well as the different career options available.

 You can take full advantage of the facilities at our iconic new £10.8 million Sports Centre, which boasts a main hall, fitness gym, studios, squash and badminton courts, an internal climbing wall, sprint track, changing rooms, treatment rooms and a café.

 Our substantial investment in sport has also seen the introduction of bespoke equipment and state-of-the-art laboratories to keep our sports students at the forefront of new developments in testing and measuring the parameters of health and fitness.
-You will advance your skills in our high-specification sport and exercise physiology laboratory and biomechanics laboratory.
+You will advance your skills in our high-specification sport and exercise and biomechanics laboratory.
 You will also become adept in using a range of computer software packages for statistical and movement analysis.

 Skills to take you far